-The lake was mirror flat as we arrived at Bartley Reservoir for the 2019 Brummy Boom (previously known as the Brummie Bender).
+The lake was mirror flat as we arrived at Bartley Reservoir for the 2019 Brummy Boom (previously known as the Brummie Bender) on 16/17 Nov.
 But with the wind forecast to pick up to 2 knots gusting 4, the two Cambridge teams were in good spirits.
 I was trying to think back to the last time I had done a light wind roll tack at Grafham.
 We had a quick sweepstake on the timing of the first race.
 The prize: popping the cork off the Aldi methuselah we had acquired for the evening.
 We were all way off the money, the first start signal was at 12:30, it was 1:30 before the first changeover.
 Nevertheless each team got a couple of races in on the first day.
 Cambridge Men came away with 2 wins from 2 races.
 Cambridge Beige had lost out in a close race and was on 1 win from 2.

 Three Cambridge boats took part in the RS200 inlands, which conveniently took place on 6-7 October 2019 at Grafham Water SC.
 The fleet competed 5 races over the two days because of weather.
 At lunchtime on Sunday the arrival of Hurricane Lorenzo led to gusts of 29 knots and the cancellation of the 6th race.